 Council Member CQUniversity Council for 7 years.
 Senior Internal Auditor of CQUniversity for 13 years.
-Director for 1 year.
-Other current directorships lan John MILL, Dip H.A.
+Director for 2 years.
+Other current directorships None.

-None.
 Former directorships in last 3 years None.
-Special responsibilities Member of the Audit Committee.
-Member of the Governance and Remuneration Committee.
+Special responsibilities Chair of the Governance and Remuneration Committee (appointed 17th December 2020).
+Member of the Audit Committee.